DONSOL WHALE SHARK INTERACTION: THINGS TO KNOW

 In this blog post, I will discuss what the Donsol Whale Shark Interaction was like for a tourist and also what the Eco-tourism initiative is all about.
 By the end of this article, you should have an idea of whether it is something you agree with and want to participate in based on my personal experience.

-Donsol is a village in the Bicol Region, which is in Luzon, Philippines.
+Donsol is a municipality in the Sorsogon region Bicol, which is in Luzon, Philippines.
 15 years ago it was home to local fisherman and their families.
 The village had unpaved roads and water wells.
 Today it is a hub of tourism and the home of the Whale Shark Interaction Eco-Tourism Project.

-Donsol is leading the way for sustainable tourism but also for involving the public in a great interaction with a gentle giant, the Whale Shark or Butanding as it is known in Tagalog.
+Donsol is leading the way (in the Philippines) for sustainable tourism but also for involving the public in a great interaction with a gentle giant, the Whale Shark or Butanding as it is known in Tagalog.

 Where is Donsol and how to get there

-We were staying at Casa Simeon in Legazpi and took a van to Donsol, which took about 2 hours.
+We were staying at Casa Simeon in Legazpi, Bicol and took a van to Donsol, Sorsogon, which took about 2 hours.
 I have placed a map below to show you how far Donsol is from Manila.

 Donsol eco-tourism initiative is led by the WWF.
 It was set up and is monitored by experts in the field of maritime conservation.